Flame Retardants for Timber - An Overview

 WPA FR6: FR Specification Checklist

 This check-list provides a step by step guide to ensuring that fire retardant treatments for wood-based materials are fit for purpose.
-Further guidance on the fire protection of wood is available in the WPA FR Specification Manual.

 Q. What is a Fire Test Classification Report?